tfKamran/tf-tabs-android/README.md

 ![Screenshot](./Screenshot.png)

+You may get this library by adding the following in the dependency section of your `build.gradle` file:

+    compile 'com.tf.library.tabs:tftabs:1.0.0'

-You need to copy the following files from the given example code into your project:
+Or you may copy the following files from the given example code into your project:

+    src/com.tf.library.tabs.Tab.java
     src/com.tf.library.tabs.TabsHolder.java
     res/layout/tab.xml